pandemic-patch/zeemz-ann/README.md

 CryptoZombies is Copyright (c) 2018 Loom Network.
 All Rights Reserved.<br />
 CryptoKitties is Copyright (c) 2018 Axiom Zen.
 All Rights Reserved.<br />
+Ethereum / Solidity uses GNU General Public License v3.0 2018.<br />

+NOTE: If you think I'm missing a license, put in a pull request with your reasoning and a link to the appropriate license.
+If alls well, I'll commit the change.

 ## TODO